 What Are Your Legal Rights?

-If you believe that you have been the victim of a surgery performed on the wrong body part, you may be able to file a medical malpractice lawsuit against the surgeon, the hospital and other responsible parties.
+If you believe that you have been the victim of surgery performed on the wrong body part, you may be able to file a medical malpractice lawsuit against the surgeon, the hospital, and other responsible parties.
 It is important to remember that lawsuits involving medical errors are complex and could involve several possible defendants.
-In addition to the surgeon, patients may able to sue other members of the medical team who provided care.
+In addition to the surgeon, patients may be able to sue other members of the medical team who provided care.
 A patient may also have a case against the hospital or clinic where the surgery took place.